-Minor Arcana card: the King of Pentacles
+Minor Arcana: Positive elements of King of Pentacles

 Just like the queen before him, the King of Pentacles illustration in the traditional Rider Waite Smith tarot deck is extremely dense, full of details and symbols that are both connected to nature and the element of earth (grapes, vines, flowers, animals) or prosperity (a golden scepter, a big castle in the background).